sammancoaching/website/_learning_hours/legacy/domain_observability.md

 ### Learning Goals

-- Improving the readability of the code
+- Recognize when a domain probe would increase code readability
-- Refactoring techniques to extract code into methods
+- Use the extract method refactoring

 ### Session Outline